 "I don't suppose I could have a cup of tea while you tell me what's been happening?"
 I asked.

 Actually, unusually for me, I didn't particularly feel like drinking tea.
 However, I hoped it would give me a chance to find out what was going on and hopefully give them all time to calm down.
 Also, it would give me time to think, because I wasn't sure what, if anything I could do to help them.

 "Why don't you go and sit down.
 Marie and her dad can fill you in while I make tea," she said, then went to the kitchen.

-More recently, on the few occasions they saw Rob, he was coming and going at odd hours of the day and night and he'd not seemed very happy at all.
+Then recently, the few times they saw Rob, coming and going at odd hours of the day and night, he'd not seemed very happy at all.
 They began to get quite worried when it had been a few days since they'd even had a phone call from him and he wasn't answering his phone.
-Eventually, they considered going round to Tony's, but they didn't know his address.
-As I listened to all this, it occurred to me that my own parents would have insisted on knowing my boyfriend's address before they let me stay with him.
-However, Rob's parents hadn't pressed him when he would only tell them the general area where Tony lived.
+They considered going round to Tony's, but they didn't know his address.
+My own parents would have insisted on knowing my boyfriend's address. but Rob's parents didn't press him when he would only tell them the general area where Tony lived.